In this article, you will learn:

 There are a couple ways to "complete the app" when an app has been finished by an operator.

-You can use the Complete Button which is built into the App Builder or you could build a custom Trigger with a "complete app" action.
+You can use the Complete Button which is built into the App Editor or you could build a custom Trigger with a "complete app" transition.

 Using the Complete Button

 Select the button from the Toolbar.
 Choose "Complete."

 You can manually add the app completion transition via the "Add New Transition" button: